What’s Sencha Cmd 4‘s biggest new feature introduced to date? It’s the “Sencha app watch” command!

 Watching the File System

-To efficiently maintain all of this information, we leverage Java 7’s ability to monitor the file system for changes.
+To efficiently maintain all such information, we leverage Java 7’s ability to monitor the file system for changes.
 Based on this functionality, app watch monitors the following things:

 - Application source code (the “app” folder).